 U.S. Airline Pet Policies

 Typically, airlines require pet health certificates that are no older than 10 days, even if the receiving country accepts an older one.
 Some countries, however, require a health certificate to be even less than 10 days.
-This is an important point to check directly with the airline.
-U.S. Government employees or family members may contact the Overseas Briefing Center for information on airline restrictions.
+Check directly with the airline.
+U.S. government employees or family members may contact the Overseas Briefing Center for information on airline restrictions.